Morgantown Drug Possession Lawyer

 The Consequences of Drug Possession Charges

-Under West Virginia state law, possession of illegal drugs is a misdemeanor that leads offenders to face 90 days to six months in jail and pay up to $1,000 in fines.
+Under West Virginia state law, simple possession of illegal drugs is a misdemeanor that leads offenders to face 90 days to six months in jail and pay up to $1,000 in fines.
 However, possession with intent to deliver or manufacture can lead to much more severe consequences, including felony charges.
 Possession with intent to manufacture or deliver Schedule I or II controlled substances may result in up to 15 years in jail and fines of up to $25,000.

 What Should You Look for in a Drug Possession Lawyer?